alojs/alo/README.md

 3. *What are your future plans?*
 Trying to add examples, test the software, add more extras, work on the dev-tools.
 My goal is to ship an as stable as possible 3.0 in the next couple of months (End of Q1(17) / Start of Q2(17))

+## Logo
+The logo was created in association with Nora Rigo, a freelance designer at http://www.designcrowd.com/.